vrootz/ep3-bs/README.md

   <li>I do not recommend placing the three files in the <b>/</b> (root) directory but in an area that is protected, for example, by a .htaccess file and protected by a login or only from certain IP addresses can be reached from.</li>
 </ul><br>

+If everything is done until yet, just open the searchform.html directly with the URL in your browser e.g. https://example.com/directory/searchform.html

 #############################<br>
 GERMAN<br>
 #############################<br><br>